 Though few people use coal as a heating source these days, many older homes still feature coal chutes: typically, there's a big iron door visible on the outside of the house where shipments of coal would be shoveled in.

-6. Phone Niche.
-Not so long ago, landlines were essential to communication.
-And they weren't the tiny little unintrusive devices we know today - they were big, heavy, cumbersome things that took up a fair amount of space.
-To try to keep them off of countertops and out of the way, home builders started making niches in walls.
-It seems as though a lot of people are repurposing the niches these days as a mail catch-all or a place to sit a plant or two.
-BoingBoing's Mark Frauenfelder found one in his friend's house (it was built for Jean Harlow!) and thought perhaps it was a place to store champagne or milk bottles; it was later concluded that the spot used to be a phone niche and was divided into a place to vertically store mail once the phone was no longer needed there.
+Not so long ago, landlines were essential to communication—and they weren't the tiny, non-intrusive devices we know today.
+They were big, heavy, cumbersome things that took up a fair amount of space.
+To try to keep phones off of countertops and out of the way, home builders started making niches in walls.
+It seems as though a lot of people are repurposing the niches these days as a place to store mail or perch a plant or two.
+Boing Boing found one (it was built for Jean Harlow) and thought perhaps it was a place to store champagne or milk bottles; it was later concluded that the spot used to be a phone niche and was divided into a place to vertically store mail once the phone was no longer needed there.

 In old mansions that required a large household staff to keep them running, servants were expected to stay out of sight.
 After all, you wouldn't want your well-heeled guests running into the maid on the staircase, would you?
 How gauche.
 The solution was a separate staircase in the back just for servant use.
 If you've ever run across a kitchen or pantry that could be accessed by two staircases and wondered what on earth the purpose was, now you know.